silnrsi/font-charis/documentation/source/ssof-features.md

 fontversion: 6.000
 ---

-## YET TO BE DRAFTED - INFO HERE IS FROM OLD FAQ
+## YET TO BE DRAFTED - INFO AT BOTTOM IS FROM OLD FAQ

+## Characters and Features

+(explanation of the difference and what features do)

+(explanation of feature tags and what they do)

+(note about OpenType vs Graphite features)

+## Accessing OpenType features in applications

+(note about separate doc for web pages)

+## Accessing Graphite features in applications

+---

 ## Technical